NathanDavid/comp150-cpd/README.md

 updates and how substepping tries to be the best of both fixed and variable time steps.
 I then tried to implement this knowledge into my game project.

+## Week 5

+One challenge that I faced over the past week was learning how to read Chen, Crows Foot, and UML notation symbols, this was quite odd for me as it is a very different way of looking at how different systems work, to fix this I went over the diagrams on the session slides in the learning space to make sure that I could differentiate from the different types of notation and why many different types of people would choose to use the different notations for vastly different reasons.
+This is because they can have many different useful applications in other industries.

+## Week 6

+One challenge that I faced over the past week was learning how to set up a UNIX Server, to fix this I went over the different tutorials on the Amazon Web Service and UNIX commands to be able to download, update, edit, and create different files.
+This can be used to store data remotely rather than having it saved to the device making it more efficient to data to be transferred to the game allowing for different systems to be more easily put in place such as a leader board for if you were making a game with competitive scoring.

+## Week 7

+One challenge that I faced over the past week was trying to efficiently use version control through SVN to make changes to my COMP160 game, there was a problem with how people were accessing the different revisions meaning the game wouldn’t load properly, to fix this we rolled back the game a few revisions to a working build and made sure that anyone working on the build was downloading and uploading the correct files to keep the game stable.
+This will ensure that the game will stay functional while being able to be quickly edited to add or remove features or assets.

+## Week 8

+One challenge that I found this week was trying to get different systems within the Unreal Engine 4 to work such as a selection system and rotational torque of a static object.
+This is vital to my game so it needed to be fixed for me to move on.
+To fix this I spent time in the studio with Brian and managed to get the issue fixed quickly as the code I had already produced was sufficient enough, I just needed to apply physics and add the blueprints to the player controller rather than the individual cubes I was testing the code on.

+## Week 9

+## Week 10

+## Week 11

+## Week 12